Marketplace payments: The complete guide

 Between the time that a buyer’s credit card is charged and when the seller receives the money in their bank account, the payment flow has a delayed period.

-This period ensures payout is only released to the seller after they’ve provided the service the buyer pays for.
+This period ensures payout is only released to the seller after they’ve provided the product or service the buyer pays for.

-If the seller can’t deliver the service for one reason or another, the buyer's refund will be processed.
-The main advantage of the delayed payout is that a buyer can trust that your platform delivers the service they paid for or gets their money back.
+If the seller can’t deliver the order for one reason or another, the buyer's refund will be processed.
+The main advantage of the delayed payout is that a buyer can trust they'll get what they paid for or gets their money back.

 Once the transaction is completed and the buyer receives what they paid for, the money held by the payment gateway is released to the seller.